In 2021, 94% of Fortune 1000 companies reported supply chain interruptions.

 Methods and tools used in the design of product families and platforms

-Comparing designs among different product platforms and families is useful
+Comparing designs among different product platforms and families

-Platforms to identify new market opportunities, increasing revenues as a result
+Utilizing platforms to identify new market opportunities, increasing revenues as a result

 All the participants who successfully complete their program will receive an MIT Professional Education Certificate of Completion, as well as Continuing Education Units (CEUs)*.

 To obtain CEUs, complete the accreditation confirmation, which is available at the end of the course.
 CEUs are calculated for each course based on the number of learning hours.

 *The Continuing Education Unit (CEU) is defined as 10 contact hours of ongoing learning to indicate the amount of time they have devoted to a non-credit/non-degree professional development program.

 To understand whether or not these CEUs may be applied toward professional certification, licensing requirements, or other required training or continuing education hours, please consult your training department or licensing authority directly.